 Wabash Valley Art Spaces and Indiana State University invited us to lead a community engagement process to learn how the campus community could and would utilize a developing infrastructure project.
 Through interviews and an interactive charette, we gathered and synthesized the needs of the community.

-Participants join a bike ride that highlighted local bike infrastructure, developing safe cycling methods, and local innovators’ skills.
+Participants joined a bike ride that highlighted local bike infrastructure, developing safe cycling methods, and local innovators’ skills.
 Along the way, participants shared the knowledge they had with each other.
 An asynchronous version was available in a newspaper publication that highlighted their skills.

 We spent a week in residence in North Adams, Massachusetts, asking community members about themselves, their neighborhood, what they know, and what they want to know.
 The culminating event was a group bicycle ride in partnership with a local bicycle advocacy group.